free-science-academy/organisation/projects.md

 ### Political advocacy

-We will provide statements about key policy changes around the world relating to 'open science'.
+We will publicise statements about key policy changes around the world relating to 'open science'.
 We will consult with our membership on all statements, and draft them openly.

 ### Open Science skills training